Frequently Asked Questions

 What basic academic skills are needed in Nursing?

 Students who are successful in nursing have good skills in verbal communication, reading, writing, mathematics and science, along with science knowledge and critical thinking abilities.

 What can I do if I have not had these courses or my skills are weak?

 The admission process involves an assessment of your reading, writing and math skills.
 LCCC offers developmental coursework for students whose assessment results indicate a need to strengthen their skills in any of these areas.
 A Counselor or Advisor will assist you in selecting which, if any, courses you may need.

 The pre-admission criteria for this program are that you must have:

 (1) a high school diploma or G.E.D.
 (2) a course in high school Chemistry, or its equivalent, with a grade of “C” or higher, and (3) completion of Psych 151, Math 168, A&P I, as well as a score of 75 or greater on the HESI Admissions Exam.

-If you have completed college-level work, you must have a cumulative grade point average of 2.5 or higher and a “C” or higher in all completed science courses.
+If you have completed college-level work, you must have a cumulative grade point average of 2.5 or higher and a “C” or higher in all completed prerequisite courses.

 When you have met or completed the pre-admission requirements, request to file a Program Application (PA) in the Counseling Office, CC 240, or the Connections Center, CC 106.
-Upon verification of your having met or completed the requirements, your name will be placed in the program admission pool.
 Each spring and fall semester, applicants are selected from the pool to begin the NURS (clinical) sequence.

 How long will it take to be admitted to the program?